purplelord2003/Jumper-Game/README.md

 2. display_score(max_score) takes in the max_score variable that is set to 0 when the game is initialised and set to 0.1 when the actual game starts.
 Thus, if max_score > 0 when the game_state is False means that I need to show the player the results page.
 If max_score is equal to 0 when the game_state is False means I need to show the player the intro page.
 The main purpose of the max_score however, is to constantly check the y-position of the player to constantly update the max_score if (y-position of the player / 100) is greater than the max_score (meaning the player has successfully reached a new highest height).
 This max_score will be truncated to an int and displayed in terms of meters.
 The max_score is cast onto the screen on the top-left when the game is being played and also when the player has died and reached the results page.

+## Conclusion
+Ultimately, this entire project took me about a week to learn the basics of video game creation and to finish implementing my game.
+I would definitely say that this was a good opportunity for me to practice Python programming while creating something fun.